adrianet86/bcn_is_magic/README.md

 # Barcelona is magic
-Project to post automatic content to an Instagram account.
+Project to post automatic content to an Instagram account and grow the followers.

 This idea is based on this [read](https://medium.com/@chrisbuetti/how-i-eat-for-free-in-nyc-using-python-automation-artificial-intelligence-and-instagram-a5ed8a1e2a10), I recommend it ;)

 ### Start